How different countries score credit

 The CIBIL takes into account positive information when calculating your score, including a month-by-month record of your loan payments for up to three years.
 The agency reports that 79% of approved loans go to people with a CIBIL TransUnion score of 750 or more.

-However, several other private agencies have also emerged in more recent times, including Equifax India, Experian India, Highmark and SMERA, each of which has its own scoring system.
+However, several other private agencies have also emerged in more recent times, including Equifax India, Experian India and Highmark each of which has its own scoring system.

 Lenders know your credit score, so why shouldn't you?